VW looks back to TDI for pricing on upcoming electric vehicles

 Another official hinted that Volkswagen's pricing won’t trap buyers into buying more (costly) battery than they need.

-In recent years, just prior to In 2015, the premium for Volkswagen’s TDI diesel still could be significant.
+In recent years, just prior to Volkswagen's diesel scandal, the premium for Volkswagen’s TDI diesel still could be significant.
 For instance, a 2015 Volkswagen Jetta 1.8T SE started at $19,815, while a 2015 Jetta TDI SE started at $24,895—a 25-percent increase.
 It’s not clear whether such a future pricing difference would include incentives like the $7,500 federal EV tax credit.
 Volkswagen isn’t yet close to reaching its 200,000-unit ceiling for the credit.

 VW E-Golf production